ikushaldave/CSS-Grid/writeup.md

 #### Example

 Let us understand the concept by an detail.
-In below code we are setting to explicit size to row track and this grid container has 20 items.
+In below code I are setting to explicit size to row track and this grid container has 20 items.

 ```css
 .container {